Boro, FC Twente & Steve McClaren’s bizarre up-and-down career

 A 1-1 draw kept things in McClaren’s control and they won their next three in style, with Ruiz scoring a hat-trick in just four minutes and 20 seconds in a 3-0 win over Sparta Rotterdam.

-A 1-0 defeat at AZ allowed Ajax to pull just a point behind with two games remaining.
-Twente did not falter, claiming 2-0 wins over Feyenoord and NAC Breda to bring the title to Enschede for the first time.
+A 1-0 defeat at AZ allowed Ajax to pull just a point behind with two games remaining, but Twente did not falter, claiming 2-0 wins over Feyenoord and NAC Breda to bring the title to Enschede for the first time.

-The club’s long-standing motto, “one day we will be champions”, had finally come true, and McClaren became the first English manager to win a league title anywhere in the world since Robson’s triumph with Porto in 1996.
+The club’s long-standing motto, ‘One day we will be champions’, had finally come true, and McClaren became the first English manager to win a top-tier league title anywhere in the world since Robson’s triumph with Porto in 1996.